 On January 6, 1982, Gilbert Jay Arenas Jr. was born.
-He later became a professional basketball player.
+He would later become a professional basketball player.

-In 1999, Gilbert Arenas was a late bloomer, taking the final spot on the national ranking as the 99th in his class.
+In 1999, Gilbert Arenas took the final spot on the national ranking as the 99th in his class.

-On November 7, 2001, Gilbert Arenas scored his first NBA point, a free throw, in a game against the Toronto Raptors.
+On November 7, 2001, Gilbert Arenas scored his first NBA point in a game against the Toronto Raptors, from a free throw.

 In 2001, Gilbert Arenas was drafted by the Golden State Warriors with the 31st overall pick in the NBA draft.